 While all this vast quantity of data available at the fingertips of every marketer represents untold opportunity, it does bring with it certain challenges.
 Chief among them, data quality and anomaly detection; pains that affect nearly every organization running SEM programs.
 With inaccurate or inconsistent data comes misguided decision-making.
 Put simply, low-fidelity data could lead you away from things that really move the needle and/or place you in a position under which you’re working with an imprecise interpretation of customer interest.
 The end result is business outcomes falling short of peak potential and, possibly significant, wasted spend.

 Unfortunately, detecting anomalies and identifying quality issues is incredibly difficult as they are often hidden from our purview in sub-segments of data.
-Uncovering and assessing these data irregularities is one of the fundamental requirements to advanced PPC bidding optimization, fuelling accurate forecasting and ensuring the most efficient performance for your paid advertising initiatives.
+Uncovering and assessing these data irregularities is one of the fundamental requirements to advanced PPC bidding optimization, fueling accurate forecasting and ensuring the most efficient performance for your paid advertising initiatives.
 For a long time, this was plainly impossible with a high degree of accuracy due to the architectural limitations of available technologies that failed to conceive of the complexities of modern SEM.

 The landscape has changed, though, with automated ad management point solutions solutions coming to the fore and empowering marketers with the tools they need to detect data anomalies at deeper levels of granularity than previously possible.
 QuanticMind is one example; a solution leveraging the latest advances in Data Science – including machine learning algorithms, Bayesian modeling, predictive performance methodology, and natural language processing – to optimize SEM performance toward specific business goals.
 One major part of QuanticMind’s breakthrough technology is a sophisticated anomaly detection functionality.